k1LoW/octocov/README.md

   enable: true
 ```

-### Store report to central datastores
+### Store report to datastores

-By setting `report:`, store the reports to central datastores.
+By setting `report:`, store the reports to datastores.

 ``` yaml
 # .octocov.yml